What is Squalene?

 Where is squalene/squalene found?

-Derived from shark liver, squalene/squalane is found in cosmetic products including sunscreens, anti-aging creams, lotions, hair conditioners, deodorants, eye shadows, lip balms, lipstick, and face cleansers.
+Commercially derived from shark liver, squalene/squalane is found in cosmetic products including sunscreens, anti-aging creams, lotions, hair conditioners, deodorants, eye shadows, lip balms, lipstick, and face cleansers.
 It is also used in vaccines and in some have medicinal pills and supplements.
 Squalene can also be found in some lubricants and cleaning agents.

 The negative effects of squalene for sharks: